 A: I typically start by listening to the rough mix provided.
 I get a sense of what elements build the song and get a feel of the overall vibe.
 If possible I will have a conversation with the artist about their intentions with the sound and flow of the song.
-From there I let the song itself reveal where it should be, and I take the Mix to where I feel it needs to be.
+From there I let the song itself reveal where each element should be, and I take the Mix to the level I feel it needs to reach.

 Q: Tell us about your studio setup.

 A: I work with a hybrid of digital and analog equipment providing a wide pallette of color and flavors to work with.
 Pro Tools is my DAW of choice and that is most commonly tied to a custom housed API summing mixer.
 This is supplemented with Neve 1073 eq's and preamps, Neve summing amps, Fairchild compression, SSL stereo buss compression, LA3A.
 Along with the hardware is a large list of Plug-Ins including Waves, Soundtoys and Slate Digital.
 Yamaha ns-10s, hs5's and a variety of KRK and M-Audio rockits and subs provide monitoring options.

 Q: What other musicians or music production professionals inspire you?

 A: Steve Albini, Steve Greenwell, Alan Moulder, Tony Maserati, Chris Lord-Alge, Dave Pensado, Manny Marroquin, Eddie Kramer, Don Zientara, Jimi Hendrix, Mastadon, The Bronx, Minor Threat, Fugazi, Meek Mill, Beanie Sigel, Lil Pump, Freeway, many more.